bastosmichael/ephemyral-go-cli/README.md

 ### Options

 ```
   -h, --help        help for refactor
+      --retry int   Number of retries for refactoring files (default 3)
 ```

 ### Options inherited from parent commands